Anavra/placeHolderApp/README.md

 Specifications
 -------------
 * Objects can be added, with description and other details.
-* Containers can be added, where objects can exist.
-The depth of containers should be set to 5.
-* Main screen after log in will consist of a list of the higher level containers.
+* Main screen after log in will consist of a list of the objects.
-* Clicking on one of the containers will show the contents.
 * Clicking on an object will show its properties.
+* Can be used anonymously or with an account of either email/password, google or facebook.
+* Anonymous accounts can convert to registered users.

 [Differences between Placeholder and the competition] (https://gitlab.ida.liu.se/vanro619/android-app/wikis/Placeholder-vs-konkurrensen)